 3.0 - 3.0 7358.
 3 hours.
 This upper level writing course will teach principles of contemporary commercial contract drafting and give students an introduction to issues that arise in negotiating, drafting, and litigating over contracts.
 The skills and issues covered will be applicable to a transactional practice and will also be useful to litigators.
 Through a review of case law, real world examples, and in-class exercises, students will learn the business purpose of each contract concept, how to translate a proposed business deal into an effective and enforceable contract, how to draft contracts clearly and unambiguously, how to work through the drafting process, and how communicate with a client about a contract and its terms.
 This course will also address practical issues that you will encounter in a transactional legal practice, including effective non-legal communication and ethics.
+This course serves as a major writing requirement.

-LAW 7386 - Capstone I
+LAW 7386 - Bar Exam Skills and Strategies I